RS Group plc

-RS Group plc (formerly Electrocomponents plc) is a distributor of industrial and electronics products based in London, England.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
+RS Group plc (formerly Electrocomponents plc) is a distributor of industrial and electrical products based in London, England.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

-The company was founded by J.H.
-Waring and P.M.
-Sebestyen as Radiospares in London in 1937.
+The company was founded by J. H. Waring and P. M. Sebestyen as Radiospares in a lock-up garage at Lanark Villas in Maida Vale in London in 1937.
 It supplied radio repair shops with spare parts – replacement electronic components and mechanical components for radio receivers and transmitters.

 When television sets became popular, the company added television parts to their product list.
+As the company expanded it moved to Birchington Road in Kilburn.
 By the end of the Second World War, the company had evolved into a large national distribution company.
 In 1954, the founders of Radiospares expanded the company's focus from shops and home users to the industrial sector and began selling electronic components to manufacturers.

 The company was first listed on the London Stock Exchange as Electrocomponents in 1967.
+It also operated from Fitzroy House in Epworth Street in Islington during the 1970s.

+A feature of the company's operations was its free illustrated catalogue, with every item being given an eight-digit part number.
+At first, a separate price list was published annually for each country serviced, mail orders were despatched on day of ordering, and cost of postage was borne by the company.
+Data sheets on individual components were available, free of charge, on request.

 It opened a distribution centre at Corby in Northamptonshire in 1984, introduced a CD-ROM catalogue and opened a distribution centre in Nuneaton in Warwickshire in 1995, launched its own E-commerce web site in 1998 and acquired Allied Electronics, a US-based distributor, in 1999.

 In 2010, its two main operating companies, RS Components and Allied Electronics, launched free-to-use PCB layout software, DesignSpark PCB.
 Then in 2012, RS Components and Allied Electronics became two of the main manufacturers and distributors for the Raspberry Pi.
+It acquired a UK-based provider of outsourcing services, IESA, in May 2018.

-In March 2022, Electrocomponents plc announced that it would change is name to RS Group plc in early May 2022.
+In March 2022, Electrocomponents plc announced that it would change its name to RS Group plc in early May 2022.
+Allied Electronics was brought under RS brand as RS Americas, Inc. in 2023.